dmitrypol/dmitrypol.github.io/_posts/2017-05-02-redis-ip-throttling.md

 IP throttling can be used for websites but it is also very common for APIs.
 We may have multiple customers using our API and we want to control access for each one.
 The configuration examples above apply to entire application so we need something more flexible.

-Let's assume that when request hits our servers the customer passes `customer_id` param.
+Let's assume that when request hits our servers there is a `customer_id` param.
 Let's also assume that we have Free, Pro and Enterprise tiers with the following limits:

-* Enterprise - 200 requests per minute and 10K requests per hour.
+* Free - 100 requests per hour.
 * Pro - 100 requests per minute and 5K requests per hour.
-* Free - 100 requests per hour.
+* Enterprise - 200 requests per minute and 10K requests per hour.

 We do not want to query our primary DB during the IP check so we will store this data in Redis with the help of [redis-objects](https://github.com/nateware/redis-objects) gem.